SergioMartin86/jaffarPlus/README.md

 + The developer(s) of BlastEm (https://www.retrodev.com/blastem/), used to drive emulation of the Genesis version of POP2.

-+ BlastEm's discord server users: 'Mask of Destiny', 'WinFutureX', and 'Sik' for their help.
++ The developers of QuickNES